I should be a large image.

 Weston Miller, Oregon State University

-Mature broom shrubs are three to ten feet tall with dense, slender stems and yellow flowers.
+Mature broom shrubs are three to ten feet tall.
+They have dense, slender stems and yellow flowers.
 Many broom shrubs often grow together.

 Yellow pea family flowers